ScottLogic/blog/_posts/2018-10-18-serverless-rust.md

 title: Serverless Rust with AWS Lambda and WebAssembly
 date: 2018-10-18 00:00:00 Z
 categories:
-- ceberhardt
 - Cloud
 tags:
 - featured
 author: ceberhardt
 layout: default_post
 summary: In this post, I look at how WebAssembly can be used to create serverless functions and demonstrate an AWS Lambda function written entirely in Rust.
 image: ceberhardt/assets/featured/rust-wasm.jpg
 ---